Gospel of the Hebrews: Reception

-Subsequent to the closing of the canon, the gospel is mentioned in a homily "On the Virgin Mary" attributed to Cyril of Jerusalem in a collection of apocryphal stories believed to have been written in Coptic in the first half of the 6th century.
+Subsequent to the closing of the canon, the gospel is mentioned in a homily "On the Virgin Mary and Her Birth" attributed to Cyril of Jerusalem in a collection of apocryphal stories believed to have been written in Coptic in the first half of the 6th century.
 The author (known to scholars as Pseudo-Cyril) refers to the Gospel of the Hebrews in a polemical dialogue between a monk and Cyril over the nature of Mary, whom the monk contends was a divine power sent from heaven.
-Cyril condemns the monk's teaching as a heresy, which the author attributes to Carpocrates, Satornilus, and Ebionites.
+Cyril condemns the monk's teaching as a heresy, which the author attributes to Carpocrates, Satornilus, and the Ebionites.
 (Note: van den Broek 2013; pp. 94,97 – van den Broek regards the attribution of the monk's 'quotation' to the Gospel of the Hebrews to be spurious and motivated by the author's belief that it was written by Jews to distort the doctrines of the Church.)
 (Note: Budge 1977; The English translation of the Coptic text by Wallis Budge contains the full quotation.
 "It is written in the Gospel of the Hebrews that when Christ wished to come upon the earth to men the Good Father called a mighty power in the heavens which was called Michael, and committed Christ to the care thereof.
 And the power came down into the world, and it was called Mary, and [Christ] was in her womb for seven months.
 Afterwards she gave birth to Him, and He increased in stature, and He chose the Apostles, who preached Him in every place.
 He fulfilled the appointed time that was decreed for Him.
 And the Jews became envious of Him, they hated Him, they changed the custom of their Law, and they rose up against Him and laid a trap and caught Him, and they delivered Him to the governor, and he gave Him to them to crucify Him.
 And after they had raised Him up on the Cross the Father took Him up into heaven unto Himself.")
 Not all later mentions of the gospel were polemical; Bede (c.
 673–735), after listing some apocryphal gospels rejected by the Church, includes the Gospel of the Hebrews among the "ecclesiastical histories" and refers to its usage by Jerome.
 (Note: Klijn 1992; Edwards 2009; Bede appears to have no direct knowledge of the gospel and is dependent upon Jerome.
 Edwards translates the Latin text of Bede as follows: "Here it must be noted that the Gospel according to the Hebrews, as it is called, is not to be reckoned among the apocryphal but among ecclesiastical histories; for it seemed good even to the translator of Holy Scripture himself, Jerome, to cite many testimonies from it, and to translate it into the Latin and Greek language.")